 ATPL Airline Transport Pilot

-The ATP license is not obtained by taking an exam as it is done at the end of the PPL or CPL training.
-Practical ATPL training does not exist in this sense.
-Rather, the path to an ATP license consists of three elements:
+The ATPL(H) license is not obtained by taking an exam as in the PPL or CPL training.
+The practical ATPL(H) training does not exist in this sense.
+Rather, the path to the ATPL(H) license consists of three elements:

-3. Gather a defined experience* within seven years.
+3. gaining a specified experience* within seven years

-*The ATP license is issued if the following conditions are met within seven years: completed 21 years of age, 1000 hours of flight experience including 350 hours on multi-crew helicopters and 100 hours of night flying experience and a completed practical IR training.
-The IR theory remains valid for three years after passing the theory test.
-Within this time, the practical IR training must be completed.
-Otherwise, the IR theory expires and the license status changes to an ATPL/VFR.
+The IR theory remains valid for three years after passing the theory examination.
+Within this time the practical IR training must be completed.
+Otherwise the IR theory expires and the license status changes to ATPL/VFR.